go-gorm/gorm.io/pages/docs/advanced_query.md

 ## FirstOrInit

-Get first matched record, or initalize a new one with given conditions (only works with struct, map conditions)
+Get first matched record, or initialize a new one with given conditions (only works with struct, map conditions)

 ```go
 // User not found, initialize it with give conditions